Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: Conclusions

 \section{Conclusions}

-We have computed in this work a new standard-model benchmark value for the effective number of neutrinos, $\Neff^{\rm SM}$, that quantifies the cosmological neutrino-to-photon energy densities, and estimated its uncertainties.
+We have updated in this work the standard-model benchmark value for the effective number of neutrinos, $\Neff^{\rm SM}$, that quantifies the cosmological neutrino-to-photon energy densities, and estimated its uncertainties.
 Our recommended value of $\Neff^{\rm SM} = \pm $ has been established through a careful tracking of relic neutrino decoupling in the presence of neutrino flavour oscillations (assuming a normal neutrino mass ordering), as well as finite-temperature effects in the QED plasma.
+The error estimate takes into account numerical uncertainty at the level of $|\delta \Neff| \sim 10^{-4}$ due to the discretisation of the momentum grid, plus a physical error of $|\delta \Neff| \sim 10^{-4}$ arising from the current $3\sigma$ measurement uncertainty in the neutrino oscillation parameters.
+Our central $\Neff^{\rm SM}$ value is in perfect agreement with the calculation of reference~\cite{Froustey:2020mcq} which incorporated the same physics; our nominal theoretical uncertainty is somewhat larger than that quoted in~\cite{Froustey:2020mcq}, however, owing to different accounts of the physical error from the oscillation parameters.

-Relative to the 2019 update~\cite{Gariazzo:2019gyi} which used an earlier version of the decoupling code, \fortepiano, the benchmark has shifted by $\delta \Neff \simeq -0.001$ because of a hitherto neglected ${\cal O}(e^3)$ finite-temperature correction to the QED equation state, while relative to the 2016 update~\cite{deSalas}, the shift is $\delta \Neff \simeq -0.002$, of which the additional $-0.001$ is likely due to numerical errors in the analysis of~\cite{deSalas}, given its nominal $\pm 0.001$ uncertainty.
+Relative to the 2016 calculation~\cite{deSalas:2016ztq} which has a nominal uncertainty of $\pm 0.001$, the benchmark has shifted by $\delta \Neff \simeq -0.001$ because of a hitherto neglected ${\cal O}(e^3)$ finite-temperature correction to the QED equation state.
 We note that the oft-quoted 2005 number $\Neff^{\rm SM} = 3.046$~\cite{Mangano:2005cc} also misses the ${\cal O}(e^3)$ correction and has a nominal uncertainty of $\pm 0.002$~\cite{Mangano:2005cc}.
 A leading-digit breakdown of the various SM effects that contribute to $\Neff^{\rm SM}$'s deviation from 3 is presented in table~\ref{tab:Split}.

 The uncertainty in the benchmark $\Neff^{\rm SM}$ we quote in equation~\eqref{eq:neffsm} is a conservative sum of the two broad classes of errors examined in this work: numerical convergence of the solution procedure, notably momentum discretisation, and measurement uncertainties in the physical parameters of the neutrino sector.
 It is chiefly dominated by the former, and is further augmented by contributions from measurement errors in the solar neutrino mixing angle $\sin^2 \theta_{12}$.
 Other uncertainties, including higher-order finite-temperature QED corrections, measurement errors in the other oscillation parameters, transients, etc., all fall below the intrinsic numerical noise of \fortepiano, which, in the context of computing $\Neff^{\rm SM}$, is in the ballpark of $|\delta \Neff| \sim 10^{-5}$.